GoEco > South America > Ecuador > Giant Tortoise and Sea Turtle Conservation in Galápagos

 What’s not Included

-The Galápagos Islands is a volcanic archipelago in the Pacific Ocean off the coast of mainland Ecuador and is considered one of the world’s leading locations for wildlife viewing.
+The Galápagos Islands is a volcanic archipelago in the Pacific Ocean off the coast of mainland Ecuador and is one of the world’s leading locations for wildlife viewing.
 Its isolated landscape is home to a wide range of animal and plant species, many that cannot be found anywhere else in the world.
 Charles Darwin visited the islands in 1835, and his observation of Galápagos’ species later inspired his theory of evolution.

 This project has been instrumental in the conservation of these ancient animals that were very close to extinction.
 At one time, a quarter million of these giants roamed these South American islands, but over time, that number diminished to around 3,000.
 Several factors were responsible for the decline, beginning with sailors and settlers hunting them for food.